Posted on | July 15, 2016 | Comments Off on IMPORTANT ANNOUNCEMENT: We’re changing direction folks…

 Thirdly, apparently Google are going to make a ‘watershed’ quantum computing announcement this coming December.
 Google (like most tech companies) make announcements of new technology all the time… but for them to say specifically a ‘watershed’ announcement in Quantum computing in particular… well that’s a pretty bold move on their part: if this announcement isn’t a genuine watershed moment in the field, they they’re going to look pretty stupid.
 The release doesn’t say whether or not they are referring to D-Wave or some other Quantum Computing research, but given Q-Wave has a 10 year head start on most of its competitors patents-wise, most likely the announcement will be about D-Wave in some form or another.

 The US government research center at Los Alamos has already ordered themselves one of these new D-Wave systems for further research and “national security” reasons.
-And of course when I say national security, I really mean cryptography – which is what these qubit-enabled computers are currently best at after all… which brings me nicely to the second half of this post, which is all about good-old cloud storage and cloud computing.
+And of course when I say national security, I really mean cryptography – which is what these qubit-enabled computers are currently best at after all… which brings me nicely to the second half of this post, which is all about good-old cloud data storage.

-For the record, cloud computing is nothing new – its a technology that’s been around as long as the internet itself… it’s only very recently that cloud computing (aka: file transfer protocol) has gotten consumer-savvy, sexy and cryptographically-secure during transmission, and thus morphed into cloud computing as the average person knows it today.
+For the record, cloud storage is nothing new – its a technology that’s been around as long as the internet itself… it’s only very recently that cloud storage (aka: file transfer protocol) has gotten consumer-savvy, sexy and cryptographically-secure during transmission, and thus morphed into cloud storage as the average person knows it today.

-Apart from the previously-stated threat to cloud storage / cloud computing that Quantum computers present, there’s been another spanner thrown in the works, in that the EU has taken serious umbrage with the data security and privacy standards set by US law.
+Apart from the previously-stated threat to cloud storage that Quantum computers will eventually present, there’s been another spanner thrown in the works, in that the EU has taken serious umbrage with the data security and privacy standards set by US law.
 Read the linked article to see why this might affect us here…and then also ask yourself what exactly is social media if not cloud storage for your most private information.

 Come to think of it – I’m trying really hard to think of a popular social media or cloud-storage platform (in this country) that doesn’t have its corporate HQ in the US… and I’m coming up a blank: Facebook, Twitter, Youtube, Vimeo, LinkedIn, Pintrest, Instagram, Google +, Drop-Box, Google Drive, iTunes, OneDrive, Four-Square, MySpace, Flickr, Steam, DeviantArt, Bebo, Patreon, Tumblr… all of them based in the US and bound by US data privacy laws.

-I’l say it again folks, because its not just paranoia – cloud-based storage for all you private information, is only a good idea insomuch as your data is encrypted and protected.
+I’l say it again folks, because its not just paranoia – cloud-based storage of private information, is only a good idea if your data is encrypted and protected.

 And if the announcement Google make on December 8 is what I think it will be, and that their tests show the D-Wave Quantum computer is the real deal… then I strongly urge you to do the same as me, and start winding back on the amount of sensitive personal and business data you keep in data-centers located within US jurisdictions – and fast!